Metgala1/landing-page/README.md

 I use i used display flex and flex-direction column for my page layout.

-i have have five divs in the flex parent element and i have give each div background-colors from the sample given to me
+i have have five divs in the flex parent element and i have give each div background-colors from the sample given to me.

+i used flexbox to position my nav-list and my logo. made my nav elemnet flex and used align-self to get logo and the nav-list centeralised